ot4i/app-connect-templates/resources/markdown/Retrieve data from Databrick sand create or update vectors in Pinecone Vector DB using embeddings from IBM watsonx ai_instructions.md

 3. To start the flow, in the banner click **Start flow** or **Deploy flow**.

-Use this template to retrieve data from a Databricks table and generate embeddings using IBM watsonx.ai.
+For example, use this template to retrieve data from a Databricks table and generate embeddings using IBM watsonx.ai.
 These embeddings are used to create or update vectors in the Pinecone Vector Database.
 You can use an existing template, *‘RAG pattern flow – Query the Pinecone Vector DB using embeddings from IBM watsonx.ai and generate text with the results’*, to query these vectors and generate responses using IBM watsonx.ai.